nextsimhub/nextsimdg/.github/pull_request_template.md

 <!--
 Summarise the change and specify which Issue it fixes.
-This should motivate the change, explain your solution approach and/or any design decisions, and provide almost enough context to review the PR in isolation.
+This should motivate the change, explain your solution approach and/or any design decisions, and provide enough context to review the PR in isolation.

 Make note of any dependencies that are added or impacted, particularly if their limitations informed your design.